qhe-ai/qhe-ai.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

- I'm currently a ~~first~~ ~~second~~ third-year PhD student at [Ruhr-University Bochum](https://www.ruhr-uni-bochum.de/en), having moved here in November 2023 with my supervisor [Setareh Maghsudi](https://etit.ruhr-uni-bochum.de/en/lts/team/prof-dr-ing-setareh-maghsudi/) from Tuebingen.
+ I'm currently a ~~first~~ ~~second~~ third-year PhD student at [Ruhr-University Bochum](https://www.ruhr-uni-bochum.de/en), having moved here in November 2023 with my supervisor [Prof. Dr. Setareh Maghsudi](https://etit.ruhr-uni-bochum.de/en/lts/team/prof-dr-ing-setareh-maghsudi/) from Tuebingen.
 I earned my Master's degree in Theory and Method of Artificial Intelligence from [Institute of Automation, Chinese Academy of Sciences](http://english.ia.cas.cn/).